 Long live your logo!

-A logo is the face of your company.
-A benchmark, a feature.
-An image that stays with you if you do it right, but that you can also quickly make a mistake with.
-A good logo should therefore be timeless, but also recognisable, flexible and memorable.
+A logo is the face of your business—a defining feature and a powerful symbol.
+When done right, it leaves a lasting impression; when mismanaged, it can detract from your brand.
+A great logo must be timeless, recognisable, flexible, and memorable.
 We'll give you a glimpse into Brandchef's logo kitchen.
 Because it's not as simple as it sometimes seems!

 The style of your logo